Jesse Ferguson

-Jesse Ferguson (born March 20, 1957) is a retired American boxer who was a Heavyweight title challenger and top contender who Beat undisputed Heavyweight world champion Buster Douglas, Heavyweight world champion Ray Mercer and Cruiserweight world champion Tyrone Booze.
-His professional career is filled with matches with champions and contenders and his name is linked with numerous boxing stars of the 1980s and 1990s.
+Jesse Ferguson (born March 20, 1957) is an American former professional boxer who competed from 1983 to 1999.
+He challenged for the WBA heavyweight title in 1993.
+His career is highlighted by matches against numerous boxing stars of the 1980s and 1990s.
+He beat Buster Douglas, Ray Mercer, and Tyrone Booze.

 Early years

 Ferguson grew up in rural Knightdale, North Carolina, one of 13 children of a tobacco farm workers William and Jesse Ferguson.

 Military service

 Ferguson took up boxing at the age of 22, while serving with the U.S. Marines.

 Professional career

 After an amateur career in the early 80s, Ferguson turned pro in 1983 at the age of 25.
 He had 10 straight wins (all by knockout), the most notable being a 4-round knockout of Reggie Gross.
 To supplement his meager boxing earnings, Jesse Ferguson was working as a construction worker and a security guard.

 This earned him a place in ESPN's 1985 Young Heavyweight tournament.
 He made a debut with a 4-round knockout of Richard Scott, and followed it up in the semi-finals with a 10-round points win where he outpunched James "Buster" Douglas, a fight that would become more significant over the years, as Douglas went on to upset Mike Tyson in 1990 and win the undisputed heavyweight championship of the world.
 In the final he took on Tony Anthony and knocked him out in the 10th round, earning himself a world ranking.

 His success was short-lived however.
 He was matched up with Carl "The Truth" Williams, who was himself coming off a disputed 15-round points loss to Larry Holmes.
 Williams' experience won out, as he climbed off the floor twice to knock out Ferguson in 10 rounds.

 Ferguson was employed as a sparring partner for Mike Tyson, Razor Ruddock, Lennox Lewis, and Michael Moorer.